 Get your tea bags ready; 1 family size tea bag = 4 regular sized tea bags.

-Add in your tea bags.
+Add tea bags.

 TIP | Making it for the evening?
 Replace the black tea with decaf black tea.